North Chatham Historic District: 4204 NYS 203

-Two contributing buildings behind are a c.1900 outhouse and a c.1835 carriage barn.
-The latter is a "frame gable-front building with novelty siding and paired vertical-board sliding doors."
+Two contributing buildings behind are a c.
+1900 outhouse and a c.
+1835 carriage barn.
+The latter is a "frame gable-front building with novelty siding and paired vertical-board sliding doors".
 This is directly visible from NYS 203.

 Mill yard

-Behind 4204 NYS 203 is a milliard which was "the industrial core" of North Chatham.
-In the 2012 document this is described as being off "Mill Lane", but in 2019 there is no signage, and the lane appears to be private driveway running back behind 4204 NYS 203 which, in 2019 Google Streetview has no signage and would appear to be a private driveway.
-In 2012 or before it was known as "Mill Road".
+Behind 4204 NYS 203 is a mill yard which was "the industrial core" of North Chatham.
+In the 2012 document this is described as being off Mill Lane, but in 2019 there is no signage, and the lane appears to be private driveway running back behind 4204 NYS 203 which, in 2019 Google Streetview has no signage and would appear to be a private driveway.
+In 2012 or before it was known as Mill Road.
 The cider mill and adjacent feed store, seen in photo #17 of accompanying photos, is likely not clearly visible or identifiable from NYS 203.

 "The district likewise includes the nineteenth-century industrial core of North Chatham, a mill yard which capitalized on hydraulic power first harnessed from the Valatie Kill ca. 1798, and which [in 2012] contains a cider mill, saw mill, and a nineteenth century commercial building."

 Cider Mill

 "The Cider Mill is a remarkable resource given the survival of the building in largely intact form with the bulk of its mechanical systems intact.
 It was likely built in the last quarter of the nineteenth century, ca. 1880, and is one of three buildings which remain to document North Chatham’s mill yard.
 It retains its original form, consisting of a larger section where the actual processing was effected, and a smaller wing with drive-through which contained the mill’s business office.
 Though suffering the effects of deferred maintenance the building is nevertheless substantially intact and both architecturally and historically significant.
 Among the features which remain within are a truck scale balance, a cider processing vat, a cider press, along with chutes and belt-driven gears.
 As for the adjacent .Saw Mill, it appears to have been rebuilt after multiple fires, the last of which occurred in the first decade of the nineteenth century.
 It is a long, low building, and is also suffering the effects of deterioration.
 The building's framing suggests that it may represent two periods, though accounts suggest it was destroyed by fire in the 1860s and again in 1908.
 The upper story was built with dimensional lumber and is of the platform frame type.
-The lower story, however, was erected with a heavy square-ruled oak frame, circular sawn, with double bracmg.
+The lower story, however, was erected with a heavy square-ruled oak frame, circular sawn, with double bracing.
 The use of diminished housings for the tie beams is unusual and more characteristic of earlier scribe-rule joinery.
 Unlike the cider mill, most of the infrastructure has since been removed, with only the envelope of the building remaining for interpretive purposes."